 You could say I had lots of practice hanging out with the boys, that could be why I have so much patience with my grandsons’ antics and interests.

 In closing, bearing and raising happy and healthy children is something to celebrate.
-Even though mine are now adults, I still consider them to be my greatest achievements in life, bar none!
+Mother’s Day gives us mothers a special day to do so.
+Even though mine are all now adults, I still consider them to be my greatest achievements in life, bar none!

 I started with a catchy cover, but I guess you had to be there to understand just how significant it is.
 When our boys were young, we always sang “happy birthday, birthday boy” to them on their special days.
 I think they found it more annoying than funny, but I think it makes a perfect title for the scrapbook…